-In May 2024, we decided to suspend operations at the deepest In May 2024, we decided to suspend operations at the deepest section of the Carmen Pit, prioritizing employee safety.
+In May 2024, we decided to suspend operations at the deepest section of the Carmen Pit, prioritizing employee safety.
 The focus has shifted to advancing Stages 2 and 3 of the pit optimization plan, which aims to access deeper ore deposits across multiple locations.
 This initiative will enable Carmen Copper to improve the sustainability of ore production, thereby reducing vulnerability to weather-related disruptions and extending the mine's operational lifespan by 10 to 15 years.
-A third-party organization has been engaged to conduct a thorough assessment of the Carmen and Lutopan deposits, with an emphasis on optimizing the overall mine life patential of beth exact.
-We have exampleted a review mine life potential of both assets.
+A third-party organization has been engaged to conduct a thorough assessment of the Carmen and Lutopan deposits, with an emphasis on optimizing the overall mine life potential of both assets.
 We have completed a review of the component life cycles at the Carmen mill concentrator plant.
-Preventive maintenance has been carried out on primary and secondary crushers, ball mill assemblies, and conveyor belt systems, along with enhancements in reagent applications This strategic approach aims to sustain milling tonnage, reduce tailings grade, and improve metals recovery while simultaneously minimizing interruptions from unscheduled major component failures.
+Preventive maintenance has been carried out on primary and secondary crushers, ball mill assemblies, and conveyor belt systems, along with enhancements in reagent applications.
+This strategic approach aims to sustain milling tonnage, reduce tailings grade, and improve metals recovery while simultaneously minimizing interruptions from unscheduled major component failures.